Definitions

 - To write one's name, or some brief remark, statement, or memorandum, on the back of (a paper or document), as in assigning, or guaranteeing the payment of, a note or bill of exchange, or in briefing or docketing legal papers, invoices, etc.: as, the bill was indorsed to the bank; he was looking for a friend to indorse his note; a letter indorsed “London, 1868”: loosely used of writing added upon any part of a document.

-- To sanction; ratify; approve: as, to indorse a statement or the opinions of another.
+- To sanction; ratify; approve: as, to

-- In heraldry, to place back to back.
+indorse a statement or the opinions of another. - In heraldry, to place back to back.

-- v.
-(Law & Com.)
+- transitive verb (Law & Com.)
 To write one's name, alone or with other words, upon the back of (a paper), for the purpose of transferring it, or to secure the payment of a note, draft, or the like; to guarantee the payment, fulfillment, performance, or validity of, or to certify something upon the back of (a check, draft, writ, warrant of arrest, etc.).

-- v. be behind; approve of
+- verb be behind; approve of

 Etymologies